BUCKHOLME TOWERS SCHOOL

 An Offer of a Place

-9.1 Places are offered at the discretion of the Headmaster, that discretion being exercised fairly and in accordance with the Admissions Policy.
+9.1 Places are offered at the discretion of the Head, that discretion being exercised fairly and in accordance with this Admissions Policy.

 9.2 A formal offer of a place will be made in writing.
 On receipt of the letter offering a place, parents who wish to take up the place are given a fixed date by which to confirm.
 When parents accept the place they are asked to complete the Acceptance Form and pay a Fee Prepayment.
 Parents are asked to read the School’s Terms and Conditions and School Rules in full before accepting.
 The Fee Prepayment will be used to pay the Pupil’s first term’s tuition fees.
 Additional information is contained in the Terms and Conditions